Kansas–Armenia National Guard Partnership: Funding

 The U.S. has made a concerted effort to help Armenia during its difficult transition from totalitarianism and a command economy to democracy and open markets.
 The monetary value of assistance provided by Office of Defense Cooperation (ODC) and State Department defense related programs is mandated by Congress and fluctuates slightly each year.
 Over the last 4 years, International Military Education and Training (IMET) for Armenia has amounted to approximately 3.2 million US Dollars.
 This has provided military education and language training for over 100 Officers, NCOs and junior enlisted soldiers.
 Foreign Military Financing (FMF) for Armenia has amounted to approximately 17.5 million US dollars.
 FMF has been used to promote professional military education, deployable medicine and enhancing the Armenian Peace Keeping Brigade.
 Humanitarian Assistance (HA) for Armenia has amounted to nearly one million US Dollars provided to schools, hospitals and orphanages throughout Armenia.

 International organizations and agreements

-UN, Council of Europe, European Neighborhood Program of the EU, Organization for Security and Cooperation in Europe (OSCE), Commonwealth of Independent States (CIS), NATO's Partnership for Peace, Collective Security Treaty Organization (CSTO), Euro-Atlantic Partnership Council, World Trade Organization.
+Armenia is a member of the UN, Council of Europe, European Neighbourhood Policy of the EU, Organization for Security and Cooperation in Europe (OSCE), Commonwealth of Independent States (CIS), NATO's Partnership for Peace, Collective Security Treaty Organization (CSTO), Euro-Atlantic Partnership Council, and World Trade Organization.

 U.S. assistance supports Armenia's transition into a stable partner at peace with its neighbors.
 The United States provides multifaceted assistance to Armenia through a variety of programs designed to promote economic growth, encourage democratic governance, improve health and social protection systems, and enhance Armenia's peace and security as well as providing humanitarian assistance to the poor, elderly, and other vulnerable groups through a "whole of government" approach that involves a number of U.S. government agencies.